alessandra80/RunAnalysis/CodeBook.md

 	     WALKING_DOWNSTAIRS
 	     WALKING_UPSTAIRS

-The following 79 variables represent the mean() of the mean or standard deviation (std()) of the features selected for the experiments.
-These features come from the accelerometer and gyroscope 3-axial raw signals and originally named tAcc-XYZ and tGyro-XYZ.
-These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
-Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
-The following 79 variables represent the mean(), grouped for Subject and Activity columns, of the signals described by the variable names and for which there is a little explanation.
+The following 79 variables represent the mean() of the mean or standard deviation (std()) values of some features that have been originally selected for the experiments.

-The original data were been normalised and bounded within [-1,1] so the results from which we start to make the course project were unitlless.
-Consequently, also the new results are unitlless.
+As the original data were been normalised and bounded within [-1,1] the results from which we started to make the course project were unitlless.
+Consequently, also the new values of the variables are unitlless.

 Variable 3. meanXaxisTBodyAcceleration